 The ATNF Code of Conduct and Ethics policy sets out the fundamental principles and standards that ATNF strives to maintain, and as a guide to the actions and decisions of all those working with and for the ATNF.
 The Code of Conduct & Ethics Policy applies to all ATNF’s Staff, board members, consultants and other stakeholders who have a contractual relationship with ATNF.
 It can be downloaded here.

-For an overview of ATNF´s core objectives, policies, activities and future plans, download the 2019 activity report.
+For an overview of ATNF´s core objectives, policies, activities and future plans, download the 2022 Annual report.

 The Foundation pays its staff a market-based salary and benefit package.
 The salary and employment conditions of the Executive Director, who is a member of the Board ex officio, are determined by the Board.
 Besides the Executive Director of the Foundation, no members of the Board, IAP and Expert Group receive remuneration for the fulfillment of their responsibilities to the Foundation.